hvianna/audioMotion.js/docs/users-manual.md

 Choose the maximum number of media files that can be directly selected in the [Background](#background) setting.

 If your backgrounds folder contains more files, the remaining ones will only be selectable via the *Random image* or *Random video* options.

-#### FFT size

-Number of samples used for the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.

-Higher values provide greater detail in the frequency domain (especially for low frequencies), but less detail in the time domain (slower response to changes).
-The default value of **8192** usually provides the best cost/benefit ratio for both domains.

-#### FFT smoothing over time

-Averaging factor used to smooth FFT data between analysis frames.

-Lower values make the analyzer react faster to changes, and may look better with faster tempo songs and/or larger FFT sizes.
-Increase it if the analyzer animation looks too "jumpy".

 #### Fullscreen height (%)